 When offering equity to advisors, there are two common roads to take: either giving shares, or granting options.
 The fundamental difference between shares and options is that if someone owns shares, they are immediately a shareholder in the company.
 If someone owns options, they have the right to purchase shares in the future.

 Shares are a straightforward way to compensate an advisor.
-In most cases, advisors prefer shares rather than receiving option under the company’s option scheme.
-Like any share issue, the company will need pass board and shareholder resolutions, as well as receiving necessary waivers and consents under the constitution and shareholders’ agreement in place.
-For that reason, company intending to issued shares to advisors in the future usually carve this out under the constitution and shareholders’ agreement in the same way as they would an ESOP.
+In most cases, advisors prefer shares rather than receiving options under the company’s option scheme.
+Like any share issue, the company will need to pass board and shareholder resolutions, as well as receiving necessary waivers and consents under the constitution and shareholders’ agreement in place.
+For that reason, a company intending to issue shares to advisors in the future usually carves this out under the constitution and shareholders’ agreement in the same way as they would an ESOP.

 If options are issued to an advisor, in the event that the advisor wants to exercise their options and convert them into shares, they will need to pay the ‘exercise price’, which may be around the price that the investors paid in the last funding round.
 This means that they will need to come up with cash to exercise their options.